WrestleMania 36

-WrestleMania 36 was the 36th annual WrestleMania professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
-Due to the COVID-19 pandemic, the event was filmed on March 25 and 26, 2020, at the WWE Performance Center in Orlando, Florida and was broadcast as a two-night event on April 4 and 5.
-This marked the first time the event was broadcast over two nights as well as aired on tape delay.
+WrestleMania 36 was a 2020 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 36th annual WrestleMania and was held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions, the only for the latter.
+Due to the COVID-19 pandemic, the event was filmed on March 25 and 26, 2020, at the WWE Performance Center in Orlando, Florida and was broadcast as a two-night event on Saturday, April 4, and Sunday, April 5, 2020.
+This marked the first time WrestleMania was broadcast over two nights and on tape delay.
+This change to a two-night format became permanent, with the format also expanding to SummerSlam beginning with its 2025 installment.
 On pay-per-view, the two productions were sold as individual shows, with both available as a package deal.
 National Football League (NFL) player Rob Gronkowski served as the host of the event.

 The event was originally scheduled to take place solely on April 5, 2020, at Raymond James Stadium in Tampa, Florida and was to air live.
 In mid-March, all WWE programming was relocated to the Performance Center training facility due to the COVID-19 pandemic, with no audience and only essential staff present.
 WrestleMania 36 was the first major professional wrestling event to be affected by the pandemic, and is in turn the only edition of WrestleMania not to feature a live crowd.
 Taking advantage of the format, two cinematic matches—a "Boneyard match" and a "Firefly Fun House match"—were filmed offsite in an atypical, cinematic style.
-In June, Florida lifted restrictions on paid spectator attendance at sporting events with the next year's WrestleMania 37 moved to Raymond James Stadium; WrestleMania 37, in turn, adopted much of the buccaneer-themed marketing originally used for WrestleMania 36, including a similar logo.
+In June, Florida lifted restrictions on paid spectator attendance at sporting events with the next year's WrestleMania 37 moved to Raymond James Stadium; WrestleMania 37 in turn adopted much of the buccaneer-themed marketing originally used for WrestleMania 36, including a similar logo.
+This would also be the final WrestleMania to livestream on the WWE Network in the United States as the American version of the service merged under Peacock in March 2021.